strap/strap_sdk_pebble/README.md

 Success!
 You've successfully integrated Strap into your Pebble application.
 We'll start crunching the numbers as data starts to flow into Strap, and you'll be seeing reports on the dashboard in a few minutes.
 We have tested Strap in a variety of app configurations, but your feedback is extremely important to us in this beta period!
 If you have any questions, concerns, or problems with Strap Metrics, please let us know.
 You can open an issue on GitHub, visit our community support portal at http://strap.uservoice.com, email us at support@straphq.com, or tweet us @getstrap.

+##FAQ

+* Who owns the data?
+  - You.
+* Are you selling my data?
+  - Nope.
+* How will you make money?
+  - Enterprise and Pro features.
+* What is the battery impact?
+  - Depends.
+Usually about 10%, but mileage may vary.
+* What is the memory impact?
+  - ~3.5kb with accelerometer collection, ~1.8kb without
+* How do I disable accelerometer collection?
+  - uncomment ```#define DISABLE_ACCL``` in strap.h